Shape Optimization of Compliant Pressure Actuated Cellular Structures: Geometric Primitives

-The previously published numerical framework \cite{Pagitz2012-1} assumes rigid cell sides that are connected at cell corners via frictionless hinges.
-This assumption is valid as long as cell sides are relatively thin.
-It is subsequently shown how the influence of rotational springs and hinge eccentricities at cell corners can be taken into account.
-We assume that undeformed cell sides are straight and that, although rigid body motions might be large, rotations at hinges are small.
-This assumption is valid since cell side rotations in compliant structures are limited by material properties.
-Hence it is possible to assume that cell side lengths are invariant to cell corner rotations.
-Nevertheless, a similar approach could be used for arbitrarily large rotations.
-However, this would increase the number of coupling terms and thus complicate the following derivations.
-Therefore, in order to increase readability, the consideration of axial strains is separately outlined in Section~6.
-The required state and optimization variables as well as hinge eccentricities and rotational springs of a single cell side (Figure~\ref{pic:Figure_6}) are
+The previously published numerical framework \cite{Pagitz2012-1} for pressure actuated cellular structures assumes rigid cell sides that are connected at cell corners via hinges.
+This assumption is valid as long as cell sides are relatively thin and stiff.
+In the following, it is outlined how rotational and axial springs as well as hinge eccentricities are taken into account.
+To simplify matters, it is assumed that undeformed cell sides are straight and that hinge eccentricities are invariant to cell side deformations.
+The latter assumption is valid since cell corners are usually compact and biaxially stressed.
+As before, the state variables are split into two parts.
+The first part

+describes the angles between hinge eccentricities and the straight line that connects its neighboring cell corners.
+The second part

+is the distance between both cell corners, i.e.\ the effective cell side length.
+Further variables that are required to fully describe a cell side are hinge eccentricities $d_\pm$, rotational springs $e_\pm$ and an axial spring $h$ (Figure~\ref{pic:Figure_6}).